Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Assistive devices may be uncomfortable and ineffective for some dogs and can get pricey.
 More importantly, these aids can limit movement and may not empower your dog to make necessary mistakes and learn to operate without them.

 Before using an assistive device, make the necessary alterations to your dog’s environment and routine.
 Adjustments don’t cost a dime and, if effective, can save you the daily effort of dealing with cumbersome gear.
-If they still need help after you make the changes, ask your vet whether an aid like a blind dog halo might be practical for your pet.
+If they still need help after you make the changes, ask a vet whether an aid like a blind dog halo might be practical for your pet.

 All dogs adapt to failing vision differently depending on their unique personalities, the severity of their vision loss, and the speed of its onset.
 Living with a blind dog can feel stressful and overwhelming, but your attitude will have the most significant impact on their success.